 Profiles & Features

-OUT ON THE WIRES: Multifaceted musician and composer Bryce Dessner prepares to fly solo.
+OUT ON THE WIRES: The National’s Bryce Dessner prepares to fly solo.

 EVER EMERGING: Composer John Adams continues to expand the boundaries of new music.

 THE SOUNDS OF MANHATTAN, MADE IN MANHATTAN: Gershwin tunes, the Blizzard of ’79 and a snowbound soundtrack recording session.

 IT WAS A VERY GOOD YEAR: The summer of 1943 was a watershed for Frank Sinatra, with the 27-year-old crooner’s newly minted Columbia Records contract and a gig with New York’s classical band.

 TRAVEL ALONG THE SILK ROAD: Yo-Yo Ma and friends have gathered music, traditional and new, along the ancient trade route.

 IMPACT STATEMENTS: Who are performing arts centers really for, anyway?
 Cities ponder the impact on locals, corporate sponsors and tourism.